 Rebecca Thomson is an artist living in London.
 Since graduating from the Glasgow School of Art she has exhibited her work at the Royal Scottish Academy, the Woon Foundation Prize, public art trails including Art Licks Weekend, and a solo show in TriO, a community, cultural and arts space in London E17.
-After completing an MA in History of Art she has continued her research practice into body politics and subjectivity in visual culture.
+After completing an MA in History of Art in 2020, she joined ALAS as an Artist and Producer.

-Since joining ALAS in 2020, Rebecca has produced a series of workshops for Inner Rooms Inner Minds and supported the Woolwich Speaks project amongst others.
+Rebecca has produced a series of workshops for Inner Rooms Inner Minds and supported the Woolwich Speaks project, amongst others.

 Georgie Hubbarde is a community artist and ceramicist living in Brighton.
 She graduated from Goldsmiths with a degree in Fine Art and has been working within community spaces ever since.
 She currently facilitates workshops for vulnerable groups of people and has a particular interest in using tactile materials, in order to improve a sense of well-being among participants.

 Georgie has facilitated workshops for several ALAS projects including Scrolled Life Stories, Inner Rooms Inner Minds and WTF Just Happened?!

 CSM Placement Students

 Placement students from Central Saint Martins, London BA Fine Art working with Applied Live Art Studio, Social Art Network and AXIS Web.

 Ama Ogwo (She/ Her) has been handling social media posting and promotion for Social Art Network (SAN), she was responsible for drafting, arranging and posting the #SAFEDI work of collaborating artists, along with sharing and promoting content of collaborating organisations/artists.